This article is part of a larger series on Bookkeeping.

 The average A/R turnover ratio for ABC Company is calculated as follows:

-An accounts receivable turnover ratio of 4 means ABC Company was able to collect its average accounts receivable balance ($325,000) about four times throughout the year.
+An A/R turnover ratio of 4 means ABC Company was able to collect its average A/R balance ($325,000) about four times throughout the year.

-XYZ Company had the following results in the first six months:
+XYZ Company had the following results in the first year:

-The average accounts receivable for XYZ Company is calculated as follows:
+The average A/R for XYZ Company is calculated as follows:

 ($10,000 Beginning A/R + $20,000 Ending A/R) / 2 = $15,000 Average A/R Balance